Garlic, onions, and high-fiber cousins

 Found in: Most beans and some nuts (cashews, pistachios).

 Sugar alcohols, low-carb sweeteners naturally found in some foods and added to others, are another FODMAP.
 Foods that contain them, therefore, are among the foods that cause belly fat that you should consider avoiding.
 FODMAPs don’t easily pass through our cell walls, so gut bacteria digest them, which can cause gas and bloating.

-Found in: some fruits (apples, blackberries, nectarines, peaches, pears, plums), vegetables (cauliflower, mushrooms, snow peas), artificial sweeteners (isomalt, mannitol, polydextrose), sugar-free foods.
+Found in: Some fruits (apples, blackberries, nectarines, peaches, pears, plums); vegetables (cauliflower, mushrooms, snow peas); artificial sweeteners (isomalt, mannitol, polydextrose); sugar-free foods.
 Don’t miss these other reasons you might be experiencing belly bloat.